This guide explains how to work with layers in a CARTO for React application.

 This is one of the benefits of reactive programming: we can add the layer from any place in the application just by dispatching the right action.

-The last parameter passed to the layer constructor is
+The first parameter passed to the layer constructor when using the code generator is

 ...cartoLayerProps.
-This is a set of default properties that are used mainly for filtering and highlight features.
+This is a set of default properties that are used mainly for setting the source properties, and filtering and highlighting features.
 You can get more details about the

 useCartoLayerProps hook in the library reference.